A Literary Tour of Charles Bukowski's Los Angeles

 In the late 1970s, Bukowski purchased a comfortable two-story house in San Pedro.
 Ironically, the address itself is near Bandini Street and Bandini Street Elementary School, which refers to John Fante’s alter-ego and thus Bukowski’s first literary hero and role model.
 It has been reported that there are plans to turn the house “complete with dirty ashtrays” into a Bukowski museum, upon his widow’s death.
 Linda Bukowski told NPR in 2011, “This house, upstairs where he had his little typing room, there's a balcony that overlooks the whole industrial harbor there.
 And it's the seaport, and it's gritty, and it's the kind of element that's perfect.
 He didn't want the pastoral ocean view.”

-Visitors are encouraged to visit the Korean Bell of Friendship Pavilion for a great view of the sunset, grab a drink at one of the local bars, and explore 6th Street in Historic Downtown.
+Visitors are encouraged to visit the Korean Bell of Friendship for a great view of the sunset, grab a drink at one of the local bars, and explore 6th Street in Historic Downtown.

 Charles Bukowski's grave at Green Hills Memorial Park | Instagram by @lunabeat